ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A new CoSWID version scheme is registered with IANA by this document in {{registerversionscheme}}.
 An EAN-13 is also known as an International Article Number or most commonly as a bar code.

 ~~~~CDDL
 {::include nc-cddl/hardware-version.cddl}
 ~~~~

 ### Software Name Claim

-This is a very simple free-form text claim for naming the software used by the entity.
+The software name claim is a very simple free-form text claim for naming the software used by the entity.
 Intentionally, no general rules or structure are set.
 This will make it unsuitable for use cases that wish precise naming.